norman-ds/COVID19/README.md

 Start [RStudio](https://rstudio.com) in a [docker](https://www.docker.com), which always guarantees you the same ecos-system [rocker/rstudio:3.6.3](https://github.com/rocker-org/rocker).
 Link a local volume (the current working directory, $(pwd)) to the rstudio container.
 Running the following command will start RStudio in http://localhost:8787.
 In addition, to speed up loading at startup, we have also added the shiny software to the docker image.

 To solve the model we will use a package named *deSolve* for that we are going to build an own image with a `Dockerfile`.
+A nice visualisation of the model with *DiagrammeR* will help.

 ```
 FROM rocker/rstudio:3.6.3